macder/wfv-validation/README.md

 ## User input
 ### `WFV\Input`
-Class instance that holds the form input data as properties.
+Instance holding form input data as properties, and input helper methods.

 The `input` property on `WFV\Validator` is an instance of `WFV\Input`